 Malcolm D. Knight is a CIGI Distinguished Fellow.
 He is also deputy chair of the board of directors of Payments Canada, visiting professor of finance at the London School of Economics and a director of the Global Risk Institute in Financial Services.

-Beatrice Weder di Mauro is a senior fellow with CIGI’s Global Economy Program.
+Beatrice Weder di Mauro is a CIGI senior fellow.
 Beatrice has provided high-level policy advice to key financial institutions and European governments in the areas of financial crisis, international capital flows, financial governance and sovereign debt restructuring.

-Miranda Xafa is a CIGI Senior Fellow.
-She is also chief executive officer of E.F.
-Consulting, an Athens-based advisory firm focusing on euro zone economic and financial issues.
+Miranda Xafa is a CIGI senior fellow.
+She is also chief executive officer of EF Consulting, an Athens-based advisory firm focusing on euro-zone economic and financial issues.
 At CIGI, Miranda focuses on sovereign debt crises and drawing lessons from the Greek debt restructuring for future debt crises.
-From 2004 to 2009, she served as a member of the Executive Board of the International Monetary Fund in Washington.
+From 2004 to 2009, she served as a member of the executive board of the IMF in Washington, DC.